Am I still a Creative if I’m not actively creating stuff?

 • Not letting go, not accepting feedback, and other time-sucking gremlins.

-When who we are is much, much too present in what we’re doing, it eclipses our ability to do the work effectively.
+When who we are is much too present in what we’re doing, it eclipses our ability to do the work effectively.
 It’s one of the many examples of how we are getting in our own way.

 The ideal state is when our ego is in check — when we have neither too little confidence, nor too much.
 When this happens, work is easier.
 Because it’s about the work, not about proving ourselves.
 It has one job, one purpose.
 To verb.